lbliii/milo/themes/blocks/README.md

 Contains base layout templates that define the broader shape of the content.

 These templates reference partial layouts and "blocks."
-Blocks are named placeholder-wrappers that allow higher-level layouts to be inserted into their lower-level layouts during site generation.
+Blocks are named placeholder-wrappers that allow higher-level layouts to be inserted into their lower-level layout counterparts during site generation.

 Blocks are placed in lower-level layouts with: